curl/everything-curl/internals/statemachines.md

 which says if the current transfer is resolving, waiting for a resolve, connecting, waiting for a connect, issuing a request, doing a transfer etc (see the `CURLMstate` enum in `lib/multihandle.h`).
-Every transfer done with libcurl has an associated easy handle and every easy handle will exercise that state machine.
+Every transfer done with libcurl has an associated easy handle and every easy handle exercises that state machine.

 The image below shows all states and possible state transitions.
 See further